 The Biological mass spectrometry facility at RWJ Medical School and Rutgers (http://cabm-ms.cabm.rutgers.edu/) supports client-sponsored research.
 In the investigation reported here, the facility optimized the method for enriching glyco-peptides from serum.
-We compared both AlbuVoid[TM] protocols, on-bead and in-solution, to other enrichment methods including a immuno-depletion column and a lectin affinity gel.
+We compared both AlbuVoidTM protocols, on-bead and in-solution, to other enrichment methods including a immuno-depletion column and a lectin affinity gel.
 The starting sample was pooled rat serum.
 The investigation considered both the merits of performance and workflows with respect to annotation of total protein and glycoprotein identifications.
 Below is an overview of the workflow.

-Material and method:
+Materials and methods: